dulvui/simondalvai.org/src/content/blog/_index.md

 insert_anchor_links = "heading"
 +++

-I write monthly about game development, mostly with **Godot Engine**.
-Sometimes also about other software related topics.
+I write monthly about game development and other software related topics.